Schpadel/SteamDjangoDBModel/report/README.md

 ### Access Patterns

-1. As a user, I would like to be able to create an account for myself
+1. As a user, I would like to list all the games that i have in my library | read
-2. As a game developer, I want to be able to provide the updated version of my game software
+2. As a game developer, I want to be able to provide the updated version of my game software | update
-3. As an admin, I should be able to delete the account of players who have repeatedly attracted attention by cheating in multiplayer games.
+3. As an admin, I should be able to delete the account of players who have repeatedly attracted attention by cheating in multiplayer games. | delete
-4. As a friend of another user, I would like to see what games he has in his library.
+4. As a game developer, I would like to publish my new game on steam. | create
-5. As a user, I would like to put the games I want on my wishlist
+5. As a user, I would like to be able to add games on my wishlist and remove them | update
-6. As a game developer, I would like to update the price of my offered games
+6. As a game developer, I would like to update the price of my offered games | update
+7. As a user i would like to be able to unlock achievements | create
+8. As a user i would like to delete my review | delete

 ## Data Model: